-Big Utilities Try To Tilt Solar Energy Market In Their Favor
+Big utilities try to tilt solar energy market in their favor

 Duke Energy Corp., the largest electricity company in the United States, this year plans to launch a “community solar” program in South Carolina and seek regulatory permission to do the same in North Carolina, Florida, Kentucky and Ohio, as well as Indiana, utility vice president Melisa Johns said.

-The proposed Indiana law comes after a number of other states including Michigan, Illinois and Iowa have adopted policies that would phase out net metering at a gentler pace, according to advocates.
+Indiana is not the first state to take up an overhaul of the solar industry.
+Michigan, Illinois and Iowa have adopted policies that would phase out net metering at a gentler pace, according to advocates.
 In Maine, Republican Gov. Paul LePage last year vetoed a bill that would have overhauled the state’s approach.
 Montana is also considering a range of bills that would alter its policy, according to the National Conference of State Legislatures.

 Utilities say the current Indiana system of compensation is unfair because it requires them to pay solar panel owners for power at retail cost – which is more than it would cost them to produce the same amount of energy.
 They also stress that they own the infrastructure solar panel owners rely on to feed their excess power onto the grid and should be compensated for it.